Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 `Lazy` delegate could be handled similarly, but we refrain from introducing general support for stable property delegates at this point.
-For more details, see the [General Stable Semantics](#general-stable-semantics) section.
+For more details, see the [No General Stable Semantics](#no-general-stable-semantics) section.

 A special keyword for declaring assign-once properties in the language-builtin approach aligns well with